mattlentz/ebn-sddr/README.txt

 Download/Install: Galaxy Nexus ("maguro") Factory Image for 4.1.2 (See https://developers.google.com/android/nexus/images)

 Software to root the device.
-The commands provided below assume that they are executed on a root shell on the device.
+The "adb" commands, as well as our SDDR application, assume that they are executed on a root privileges on the device.

 ###########################################################################